Giyur -- גיור --

 Becoming Jewish

-'Becoming Jewish' requires meeting certain conditions and acquiring formal admittance from a recognized beit din (Jewish religious court).
-One can not simply decide to 'be Jewish'.
+According to Rabbinic Judaism, 'Becoming Jewish' requires meeting certain conditions and acquiring formal admittance from a recognized Rabbinic beit din (Rabbinic religious court).
+Biblically, becoming Jewish requires only that one sincerely declares, "Your people shall be my people and your God shall be my God."
+One can not simply decide to 'be Jewish' according to the Rabbinate.
+Since Judaism today is Rabbinic Judaism those wishing to be accepted ad Jews must meet the Rabinic requirements.
 Believing what Jews believe does not make one Jewish.
 Observing Torah does not make one Jewish anymore than moving into someone's house uninvited makes one a member of their family.
 There are requirements and approval needed for this adoption.

 Are you interested in conversion to Judaism?